masipila/openhab-spot-price-optimizer/doc/Boiler-control-points-example.md

 ## Invoke this Rule also after the spot prices have been fetched
 - The rule was defined to be run every time after the item `BoilerHours` changes.
 But what if this value is kept unchanged day after a day?
-- The solution is to modify the previously created `FetchSpotPrices` Rule so that we execute the `BoilerControlOptimizer` rule as an additional action immeidately after the spot prices have been fetched.
+- The solution is to modify the previously created `FetchSpotPrices` Rule so that we execute the `BoilerOptimizer` rule as an additional action immeidately after the spot prices have been fetched.
-- Go to edit the previously created `FetchSpotPrices` Rule and add the action as illustrated in the picture below.
+- Go to edit the previously created `FetchSpotPrices` Rule and add the additional action as illustrated in the picture below.

 ![fetch-spot-price-execute-boiler-optimization](https://github.com/masipila/openhab-spot-price-optimizer/assets/20110757/3a296b16-2b64-40f6-9d49-edc1db59be41)